Alexander and his circus troupe Pikard – noe.ORF.at

 It gives the impression of a big family.
 Everyone helps to keep the business running.
 The clown, for example, also sells souvenirs, and acrobats offer popcorn.
 A very special life, says Alexander Schneller: “St. Pölten is our state capital and we simply drive to a large meadow here and say we live here for a month.
 That sounds crazy, but for us it is completely normal.”

-No other life could be imagined faster: “I love it, it’s my life.
+No other life might be imagined faster: “I love it, it’s my life.
 And I am happy that there are people around me who want to live this life with me.
 What we achieve here together is in truth priceless.”
 You still won’t get rich with it, he smiles, but that’s not the point either.

 ORF